amuthansebastian/datasciencecoursera/run_analysis.md

-##This is a markdown document
+##This is a markdown document for run_alaysis.R

+* change directory using setwd("to your local directory where the files are extracted")
+* open R-Studio
-change directory using setwd("c:/<where the directory is located>") open R-Studio cut & paste the commands one by one
+* cut & paste the commands one by one